AD1007/Code-using-R/README.md

 stable with a slight decline towards the end of the time period.
 However, it’s important to note that forecasting share prices is inherently uncertain, and other factors beyond the scope of statistical modeling can also influence share prices.

+In Simple words, Its just the tip of the process.
+More detailed one is coming soon.......